 The final step is abstinence.
 At this stage, the individual will not be dependent on alcohol anymore and will have successfully cut alcohol from their life.
 However, this will take a long time to get to this stage (as long as years).

-Withdrawal symptoms can last months and cravings will still be there, so complete abstinence from alcohol is a long process which cannot be rushed.
+Withdrawal symptoms can last months and cravings will still be there, so complete abstinence from alcohol is a long process that cannot be rushed.

-For rehabilitation to be effective, it is important to remember the lessons learnt during rehab and apply that to your everyday life as a recovered addict.
+For rehabilitation to be effective, it is important to remember the lessons learned during rehab and apply that to your everyday life as a recovered addict.

-Alcoholism is a powerful addiction which controls too many people’s lives.
+Alcoholism is a powerful addiction that controls too many people’s lives.
 Not only is it damaging to them physically and mentally, but it damages relationships with loved ones.